ejsung/ejsung.github.io/index.md

     overlay_filter: 0.4 # same as adding an opacity of 0.5 to a black background
 ---

 Hey peeps!
 My name is Junhyup Sung but I go by Eric.
-I primarily work in mathematics and physics.
-To see my current and past research, check out my [research section](_pages/research.md).
+I am a 3rd year PhD student in the Program in Applied Mathematics at the University of Arizona.
+I primarily work in condensed matter physics and open quantum systems.
+To see my current and past research, check out my [research section](_pages/research.md)!